avthart/cloud-native-engineering/content/posts/certified-kubernetes-exam-tips.md

 ### 5. Use kubectl auto completion

 Load the kubectl completion code for bash into the current shell.
-This will speed up using kubectl on the command line.
+This will help you finding the right commands, options and arguments using kubectl.

 ```bash
 source <(kubectl completion bash)